Drink Driving Offences in NSW

 Refusing a Breath Analysis in NSW

-Drivers are typically given three attempts to provide a sample before being charged.
+- Drivers are usually given three attempts before being charged.

 Wilfully Altering Blood Alcohol Concentration